JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 ## `@raw <format>` block

 Allows code to be inserted into the final document verbatim.
-E.g. to isert custom HTML or LaTeX code into the output.
+E.g. to insert custom HTML or LaTeX code into the output.

 The `format` argument is mandatory and Documenter uses it to determine whether a particular